seatable/seatable-api-php/docs/Base/Api/ColumnsApi.md

 Append Columns

 Use this request to append multiple columns to your table at once.
-As for the request body, refer to the previous call, [Insert Column](/reference/insert-column), for a detailed list of column formats.
-These requested and optional params can be used in the request body: `table_name` is the name of your table, required. `columns` is a list of columns you'd like to append, in each object of which: *   `column_name` is the name of your new column, required; *   `column_type` is the type of your new column, required; *   `data` is the format setting of a special column, required in case.
-For details, refer to the call [Insert Column](/reference/insert-column).
+As for the request body, refer to the previous call, [Insert Column](/reference/insertcolumn-1), for a detailed list of column formats.
+These requested and optional params can be used in the request body: `table_name` is the name of your table, required. `columns` is a list of columns you'd like to append, in each object of which: *   `column_name` is the name of your new column, required; *   `column_type` is the type of your new column, required; *   `column_data` is the format setting of a special column, required in case.
+For details, refer to the call [Insert Column](/reference/insertcolumn-1).
+Please note that you can't append `formula`, `link` or `link-formula` columns using this endpoint.
+Use the [Insert Column](https://api.seatable.io/reference/insertcolumn-1) endpoint instead.

 ### Example